bbchallenge/bbchallenge/src/routes/contribute.md

 As advocated for in our <a href="/method#reproducibility-and-verifiability-statement" rel="external">reproducibility and verifiability statement</a> it is very important that deciders are proved correct.

-We would encourage the use of automatic proving tools such as [Lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/) although it would be an extremely demanding endeavour.

 Places to look at if this task interests you:

 - The [forum](#) maintains the list of all <a href="/method#deciders" rel="external">deciders</a> and is a good place to discuss about correctness and publish proofs

+You can post your proofs on the thread related to the decider that you proved.

+We would encourage the use of automatic proving tools such as [Lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/) although it would be an extremely demanding endeavour.

 <a id="individual-machines"></a>

 ### Individual machines

 It is most likely that some machine will be needed to be decided by hand.
 For instance, see <a href="https://github.com/danbriggs/Turing">Dan Briggs' github</a> about <a href="/story#skelets-43-undecided-machines" rel="external">Skelet's machines</a>.
-Such individual proofs might lead to the creation of more general deciders.

 We collect these individual proofs on the [forum](#).
 Please create a new post for each proof indicating in the title the ID in the <a href="/method#seed-database" rel="external">seed database</a> of the machine that you are deciding.